sudoblockio/tackle/docs/contributing.md

 You can contribute in many ways:

-### Create Cookiecutter Templates
+### Create Tackle Providers

-Some other Cookiecutter templates to list in the [README](README.md) would be great.
+Some providers to list in the [README](https://github.com/robcxyz/tackle-box) would be great.

-If you create a Cookiecutter template, submit a pull request adding it to README.md.
+If you create a tackle provider, submit a pull request adding it to README.md.

 ### Report Bugs